OASIS Policies & Guidelines

 Our staff makes every effort to prepare our brochure, flyers, website posts and tweets as accurately as possible; however, errors can occur.
 Circumstances may require that adjustments be made to programs, fees, schedules, etc. SWSRA reserves the right to make any such adjustments.
 The staff apologizes for any inconvenience these errors or adjustments may cause.

-SWSRA relies upon the post office for mail deliveries of our seasonal brochures.
+SWSRA relies upon the post office for mail deliveries of our seasonal postcards.
 SWSRA assumes no responsibility for mail delivery.
-If for some reason you do not receive a brochure, please pick one up at your park district, recreation department, or the SWSRA office.
+If for some reason you do not receive a postcard, please check our website or call our main office.

 All SWSRA staff are mandated by the State of Illinois to make a report to DCFS hotline if they observe a situation that provides reasonable cause to suspect child abuse or neglect.
 Workers in certain professions, including "recreational program" personnel, have this legal mandate.
 Our staff is trained on signs and symptoms of abuse and neglect, and procedures for making a report.